juji-io/docs/README.md

 And point browser to http://localhost:8000

 The dev-server also supports auto-reloading, and will rebuild your documentation whenever anything in the configuration file, documentation directory, or theme directory changes.

-## Deploy

-The site is automatically deployed when master branch is pushed to github.

 ## Upgrade software